istro/challenge-2/Readme.md

 a bit more time getting at least that bit done.
 Won't get to the stats, but will at least get taggability working.

+...
+Came back to this challenge 6h later.
+Will try to TDD the entities controller in an hour.

+Discovered while writing tests that `Entities` need another attribute, and that it would probably be better to have a join table between entities & tags to avoid creating duplicate tags with same text.
+Added a migration for db changes, wrote test descriptions for the controller.

 * * *